remult/remult/docs/tutorials/tutorial-react.md

 That's it - our application is deployed to production, play with it and enjoy.

+To see a larger more complex code base, visit our [CRM example project](https://www.github.com/remult/crm-demo)

 Love Remult?&nbsp;<a href="https://github.com/remult/remult" target="_blank" rel="noopener"> Give our repo a star.⭐</a>